-Talking to your teen is often difficult in the first place, and bringing up a touchy subject like depression makes it even harder.
-But at the same time, many parents rightfully feel it necessary to discuss what the media is saying about these types of issues, especially now that the new Netflix series 13 Reasons Why has put this conversation right at the front of many parents’ minds.
+Talking to your teen is often challenging in the first place, and bringing up a touchy subject such as depression makes it even more difficult.
+At the same time, many parents rightfully feel it’s necessary to discuss what the media is saying about these types of issues, especially now that the new Netflix series 13 Reasons Why has put this conversation right at the front of many parents’ minds.
 Before you try to talk to your child about the themes in the show, however, carefully consider these suggestions about the best ways to keep your child engaged in and open to the conversation.

-- Do not make your child feel like she is guilty.
+- Do not make your child feel as if she is guilty.
 A common mistake that parents make when they talk to teens is using a fearful tone.
-This communicates to your child that you think she is going to make decisions similar to the ones made on the show.
+This communicates to your child that you think she is going to make decisions similar to the ones made in the show.

 - Do let your child know how much you trust her.
-Preface your conversation by telling your child that you are not worried about her, and that you know she will make the right choices.
-Not only does this open your teen up to conversation, but it also helps reassure her that she will make the right choice.
+Preface your conversation by telling your child that you are not worried about her and that you know she will make the right choices.
+Not only does this open your teen up to a conversation, but it also helps reassure her that she will make the right decision.